Here's a car insurance product that might be an awful lot cheaper for people who don't use their cars much or off-peak drivers.

 Insure the Box

-Launched in 2010, drivers save an average of £500 per policy with Insure the Box, rising to £821 for first-time motorists.
-Drivers buy a bulk of insurance miles, starting with 6,000, and a small clear box is installed for free behind the dashboard.
+Insure the Box policies allow drivers to buy a bulk of insurance miles, starting with 6,000, and a small clear box is installed for free behind the dashboard.

 Policy holders can earn up to 100 bonus miles per month if they are driving according to the safety rules.
-If you go over the 6,000 miles, your bonus miles kick in and if you’ve used them all up you need to buy top-up blocks – at a cheaper price than the original premium.
+If you go over the 6,000 miles, your bonus miles kick in and if you’ve used them all up you need to buy top-up blocks.

 Pros of Pay As You Drive car insurance